In Depth Baby Product Reviews Led by a Pediatrician

 How to Pick the Best Convertible Car Seat

-When making your selection of which convertible car seat is best for your child, we believe it should be viewed through a safety lens.
-Safety includes how easy it is to install, how easy it is to use features like the harness, and how well it performed during crash testing.
+When choosing a convertible car seat for your child, we believe it should be viewed through a safety lens.
+Safety includes how easy it is to install, how easy it is to use features like the harness, and how well it performs during crash testing.

 Installation Method

-Each seat has two different installation methods, and at some point, you will likely use both as the LATCH method will become obsolete when your child reaches a certain weight (which varies per seat).
-However, they are all different in how easy they are to use with each method.
+Each seat has two different installation methods; you'll likely use both at some point, as the LATCH method will become obsolete when your child reaches a certain weight (see your manual).
+However, they are all different in how easy they are to install with each method.
 The ability to install a car seat correctly can impact its overall ability to perform during an accident, so you want to pick one you feel confident you can install correctly for maximum safety.

 Being able to use the seat's features correctly can impact the passenger's safety.
 Studies show that injuries in an accident can be related to incorrectly adjusted harnesses or inappropriate use of other features.
-You want to find a seat that is easy to use and adjust whenever you put your child inside.
+You want to find a seat that is easy to use and adjust.

 Crash Test Analysis